Sandpile Groups of Cayley Graphs of $\mathbb{F}_2^r$: Abstract

 \section{Abstract}

-The \textbf{sandpile group} $K(G)$ of a connected graph $G$, defined to be the torsion part of the cokernel of its Laplacian matrix $L(G)$, is a subtle graph isomorphism invariant with combinatorial, algebraic, and geometric descriptions.
-Past work has focused on determining the sandpile group of the hypercube.
-In this project, we study the sandpile group for a more general collection of graphs, the Cayley graphs of the group $\mathbb{F}_2^r$.
-While the Sylow-$p$ component of such groups has been classified for $p \neq 2$, much less is known about the Sylow-$2$ component.
-In this paper, we use ring theory to prove a sharp upper bound for the largest Sylow-$2$ subgroup of these sandpile groups.
-In the case of the hypercube, we provide an exact formula for the largest $n-1$ among its Sylow-$2$ cyclic factors.
-We also find the number of Sylow-$2$ cyclic factors for ``generic'' Cayley graphs.
-With these methods, we also classify the sandpile group for $r = 2$ and $r = 3$ in the ``generic'' case.
+The \textbf{sandpile group} of a connected graph $G$, defined to be the torsion part of the cokernel of the graph Laplacian, is a subtle graph invariant with combinatorial, algebraic, and geometric descriptions.
+Extending and improving previous works on the sandpile group of hypercubes, we study the sandpile groups of the Cayley graphs of $\mathbb{F}_2^r$, focusing on their poorly understood Sylow-$2$ component.
+We find the number of Sylow-$2$ cyclic factors for ``generic'' Cayley graphs and deduce a bound for the non-generic ones.
+Moreover, we provide a sharp upper bound for their largest Sylow-$2$ cyclic factors.
+In the case of hypercubes, we give exact formulae for the largest $n-1$ Sylow-$2$ cyclic factors.
+Some key ingredients of our work include the natural ring structure on these sandpile groups from representation theory, and calculation of the $2$-adic valuations of binomial sums via the combinatorics of carries.